IGVF-DACC/igvf-metadata-submitter/UPDATE.md

+# Update

 This documents describes how to replace submitter's script with the latest version without losing contents of the original Spreadsheet.

 Please make a copy of original spreadsheet first and run the following on the copied spreadsheet.

 1) Click on the menu `Extensions` - `Apps Script`.

-2) Click on `functions.gs` and replace contents with [`functions.gs`](https://github.com/IGVF-DACC/igvf-metadata-submitter/releases/download/v0.3.5/functions.gs).
+2) Click on `functions.gs` and replace contents with `functions.gs` from the latest release: <https://github.com/IGVF-DACC/igvf-metadata-submitter/releases/latest>.

-3) Click on `code.gs` and replace contents with [`code.gs`](https://github.com/IGVF-DACC/igvf-metadata-submitter/releases/download/v0.3.5/code.gs).
+3) Click on `code.gs` and replace contents with `code.gs` from the latest release: <https://github.com/IGVF-DACC/igvf-metadata-submitter/releases/latest>.

 4) Refresh the spreadsheet and check the version number in the `IGVF` menu.